devaneyJE/dotfiles/README.md

 ## devaneyJE: Linux dotfiles
 Contained in this repo are the configuration files for various utilities used on my personal Linux systems.
 The colorschemes are generally adapted from the [Nord Theme](https://www.nordtheme.com/).
-Active tools listed in the following sections, with planned additions listed [here](#future-considerations).
+Active tools are listed in the following sections, with planned additions listed [here](#future-considerations).

 ### Overview